Unity-Technologies/com.unity.cinemachine/Documentation~/index.md

 After you install Cinemachine, a new *Cinemachine* folder appears in the Gizmos folder of your Project window, and a new __GameObject > Cinemachine__ menu is available.
 You can also access this menu when you right click inside the Hierarchy view.

 ![Cinemachine menu in the Unity Editor](images/CinemachineMenu.png)

+## Requirements

+Cinemachine has no external dependencies.
+Just install it and start using it.
+If you are also using the Post Processing Stack (version 2), then adapter modules are provided - protected by `ifdef` directives which auto-define if the presence of the Post Processing Stack is detected.

+There are similar `ifdef`-protected behaviours for other packages, such as HDRP Volumes, Timeline, and Pixel-Perfect.

+This version of Cinemachine is supported by the following versions of the Unity Editor:

+* 2019.4+ and later

 ### Upgrading from the Cinemachine Asset Package